 - During the Battle of Kursk, the Russian military claimed to have destroyed at least 200 tanks at a certain village.
 German military high command compared this number with their own statistics and stated that the real number was “one or two German tanks”.
 The Soviet military had a 250:1 ratio regarding pretended kills to real ones.

-Chris Kyle, America’s most famous sniper, wrote some controversies in his book according to the media and witness who served at the same time as he did.
+Chris Kyle, America’s most famous sniper, wrote some controversies in his book according to the media and witnesses who served at the same time as he did.
 He even wrote false claims about his military record regarding which medals he had received.
 His confirmed kills are most probably not exactly clear.